 Decreased Tire Lifespan

 The weight of your car won’t be distributed equally.
-This can cause certain areas to wear out faster than others, typically on the outer tread.
+This can cause certain areas to wear out faster than others, typically on the outer tire treads.

 Greater Risk of Getting a Flat